zumafezeka/cloud-computing-predict/README.md

   [Step 4:](#4_section_id) This step involves the creation of an AWS DynamoDB NoSQL database.
 This database will be used to store website data as and when visitors send an enquiry.

-  [Step 5:](#5_section_id) Here you will create an IAM role that will give your AWS Lambda function (created in step 6) the required permissions to interact with AWS Comprehend, AWS SES, AWS DynamoDB and AWS API Gateway.

-  [Step 6:](#6_section_id) In this step things get interesting.
+  [Step 5:](#5_section_id) In this step things get interesting.
 We set up the AWS Lambda function, a Numpy ARN layer, and an AWS API Gateway trigger:

    - **The AWS Lambda Function** will be used to:
         - Write data to Amazon DynamoDB;